For Those with Visual Impairments

 Download on the App Store Get it on Google Play

-Libby is completely free.
-It’s free to install, and there are no subscription costs, no in-app purchases, and no late fees.
+Libby is free to install and there are no subscription costs, no in-app purchases, and no late fees.
+It's completely free to use!
 All you need is a library card.
 Learn more about Libby here

 A photo of a Curbside Pickup parking sign, with instructions and a phone number